-According to the American Academy of Orthopedic Surgeons, 90 percent of patients undergoing a knee replacement experience a dramatic reduction in pain, and a significant improvement in the ability to perform daily activities.
-Most of these individuals are able to perform daily activities and stay active.
-In many cases, they’re able to resume activities, such as golf and walking, that they gave up years ago due to arthritic pain.
+According to the American Academy of Orthopedic Surgeons, 90 percent of people who have a knee replacement have a lot less pain.
+Most of these people are able to perform daily activities and stay active.
+In many cases, they’re able to resume activities like golf and walking that their arthritic pain made them give up years ago.

-A total knee replacement (TKR), also referred to as a total knee arthroplasty (TKA), relies on a mechanical implant to replace your actual knee.
+A total knee replacement (TKR) is also known as a total knee arthroplasty (TKA).
+It relies on a mechanical implant to replace your actual knee.

 Safety and Complications

-In addition, the safety of the procedure is well documented.
-The 30-day mortality rate for total knee replacement is about one in 400, or .04 percent.
+The safety of TKRs is well documented.
 According to the American Academy of Orthopedic Surgeons, “Serious complications, such as knee joint infection, occur in fewer than 2 percent of patients.”
-As with all orthopedic procedures, blood clots represent a significant risk, but even these are not too serious a threat.
-Common preventative measures, such as the use of a blood thinner, minimize the risk of a pulmonary embolism—the worst potential complication of a blood clot.
+Blood clots can be a risk, as they are with all orthopedic procedures, but the risk is low.
+Using a blood thinner or other common preventative measures can help decrease the risk of a pulmonary embolism.
+A pulmonary embolism is the worst potential complication of a blood clot.

-One study found that only 1.2 percent of TKR patients required hospitalization within 90 days of surgery.
-Patients at highest risk are males over the age of 70.
-Cases of osteolysis —plastic or metal fragments that are released from the knee implant into the body and cause inflammation — are also uncommon.
+One study found that only 1.2 percent of people getting a TKR were hospitalized for blood clots within 90 days of surgery.
+Men over the age of 70 have the highest risk of blood clots.
+Cases of osteolysis — when plastic or metal fragments are released from the knee implant into the body and cause inflammation — are also uncommon.

-Unfortunately, your implant won’t last forever.
-Over time, the metal and plastic components wear out.
-Individuals who are overweight or engage in high impact activities are more likely to experience problems with the mechanical knee implant.
+Your implant won’t last forever.
+Over time, the metal and plastic parts wear out.
+People who are overweight or take part in high impact activities are more likely to experience problems with the mechanical knee implant.

-A successful TKR or partial knee replacement (PKR) typically leads to a higher quality of life, diminished pain, and improvements in mobility.
-One study that examined 181 knees found that both self-administered and doctor-administered pain scores decreased significantly after surgery.
-Patients also demonstrated significant improvements in the range of motion, specifically the maximum flexion and extension angles, of their knees.
+A successful TKR or partial knee replacement (PKR) typically leads to a higher quality of life, less pain, and better mobility.
+One study that examined 181 patients found that pain scores decreased significantly after surgery.
+The people in the study who had undergone a TKR also had improved range of motion of their knees.

-Another 2011 study conducted at the University of Bremen in Germany found that those who undergo a TKR for osteoarthritis experience substantial improvements in the level of physical activity within a year of surgery.
+Another 2011 study conducted at the University of Bremen in Germany found that those who undergo a TKR for OA are able to be much more physically active within a year of surgery.
 The study’s authors noted that a TKR “offers profound improvements of physical activity for the majority of patients.”

-If you’re considering a knee replacement spend some time reading through this guide, check manufacturer’s websites and listen to the testimonials of others who have received knee replacements.
-It could ensure a smooth experience with knee replacement and ultimately a positive impact on your life.
+Spend some time reading through this guide if you’re considering a knee replacement.
+You should also check manufacturers’ websites and listen to the testimonials of others who have received knee replacements.
+It could help you have a smooth experience with knee replacement.